microsoft/debug-adapter-protocol/specification.md

   instructionReference: string;

   /**
-   * An optional offset from the instruction reference.
+   * The offset from the instruction reference.
    * This can be negative.
    */
   offset?: number;

   /**
-   * An optional expression for conditional breakpoints.
+   * An expression for conditional breakpoints.
-   * It is only honored by a debug adapter if the capability
+   * It is only honored by a debug adapter if the corresponding capability
-   * 'supportsConditionalBreakpoints' is true.
+   * `supportsConditionalBreakpoints` is true.
    */
   condition?: string;

   /**
-   * An optional expression that controls how many hits of the breakpoint are
+   * An expression that controls how many hits of the breakpoint are ignored.
-   * ignored.
    * The debug adapter is expected to interpret the expression as needed.
-   * The attribute is only honored by a debug adapter if the capability
+   * The attribute is only honored by a debug adapter if the corresponding
-   * 'supportsHitConditionalBreakpoints' is true.
+   * capability `supportsHitConditionalBreakpoints` is true.
    */
   hitCondition?: string;
 }